withastro/docs/src/pages/en/guides/deploy/aws.md

     ```

     :::caution
     Do not forget to replace `<CLOUDFRONT_OAI_ID>` with the name of your CloudFront Origin Access Identity ID.
-You can find the CloudFront Origin Access Identity ID in **CloudFront > Origin access identities** after setting up Cloudfront.
+You can find the CloudFront Origin Access Identity ID in **CloudFront > Origin access identities** after setting up CloudFront.
     :::

-### Cloudfront setup
+### CloudFront setup

 1. Create a CloudFront distribution with the following values:
     * **Origin domain:** Your S3 bucket